-Students will have to take six (6) credits on free electives in any area.
+Students will need to take six (6) credits on free electives in any area.
 The Department offers other courses in Education, which can be taken as free electives:

 Code Course Crs.
-EDFU3017 Tests of Assessment and Evaluation of 3 Learning EDFU3046 Teaching of Health in the Elementary 3 School EDFU4007 Principles of Research in Education 3 EDPE3036 Teaching of English at Primary Level 3 EDFU3008 Educational Implications of Economy 3 Problems in Puerto Rico
+EDFU3008 Educational Implications of Economy Problems in Puerto Rico 3 EDFU3017 Tests of Assessment and Evaluation of Learning 3 EDFU3046 Teaching of Health in the Elementary School 3 EDFU4007 Principles of Research in Education 3 EDPE3036 Teaching of English at Primary Level 3

 Elective credits in Special Education are six (6), which will be counted as recommended electives.
-Students will need to select two of the following courses:
+Students will need to select two (2) of the following courses:

+JCICCL LVVO (2) of the following courses.
 Code Course Crs.
-EDES4015 Nature and Needs of Children with Intellectual Disability 3 EDES4016 Methodology and Curriculum of Children with Intellectual Disability 3 EDES4025 Teaching the Child with Speech Deficiencies 3 EDES4026 Teaching the Child with Hearing Deficiencies 3 EDES4028 Nature and Needs of the Child with Visual Deficiencies 3 EDES4036 Sensory Functions and Their Educational Implications 3 EDES3006 Diagnosis and Correction of Reading and Writing Deficiencies EDES3205 Technological Assistance in Special Education
+EDES4015 Nature and Needs of Children with Intellectual Disability 3 EDES4016 Methodology and Curriculum of Children with Intellectual Disability 3 EDES4025 Teaching the Child with Speech Deficiencies 3 EDES4026 Teaching the Child with Hearing Deficiencies 3 EDES4028 Nature and Needs of the Child with Visual Deficiencies 3 EDES4036 Sensory Functions and Their Educational Implications 3 EDES3006 Diagnosis and Correction of Reading and Writing Deficiencies 3 EDES3205 Technological Assistance in Special Education 3